-A HSA must be coupled with a high-deductible health plan (HDHP) to receive the tax advantages allowed by the IRS.
-Premiums associated with a HDHP should be lower than a traditional plan, allowing employees to capture the savings to fund an HSA.
-Similar to a 401(k) savings plan, individuals can make tax-deductible contributions into an HSA and the account can earn interest tax-free.
+An HSA must be coupled with a high-deductible health plan (HDHP) to receive the tax advantages allowed by the IRS.
+Premiums associated with an HDHP should be lower than a traditional plan, allowing employees to capture the savings to fund an HSA.
+Similar to a 401(k) savings plan, individuals can make tax-deductible contributions into an HSA and the account can earn interest tax free.
 HSA funds can be used for any qualified out-of-pocket medical expense.
-The most common uses of a HSA are deductible payments and prescription drug expenses.
+The most common uses of an HSA are deductible payments and prescription drug expenses.
 Once the deductible is met, the health plan begins paying some or all covered expenses, depending on the plan selected.

-Who is eligible to participate in a HSA?
+Who is eligible to participate in an HSA?

-In general, to be eligible for a HSA you must meet the following criteria:
+In general, to be eligible for an HSA you must meet the following criteria:

 - You cannot be claimed as a dependent on someone else’s tax return.

-There are a variety of compelling reasons to choose a HSA, including:
+There are a variety of compelling reasons to choose an HSA, including the following:

-- The funds deposited into a HSA can reduce income taxes, similar to the money that is saved in a qualified retirement plan.
+- The funds deposited into an HSA can reduce income taxes, similar to the money that is saved in a qualified retirement plan;

-- By combining a HSA with a qualified HDHP, you can reduce your insurance premiums.
+- By combining an HSA with a qualified HDHP, you can reduce your insurance premiums;

 - HSA funds can be withdrawn tax-free to pay for a variety of qualified medical expenses, many of which are not covered by traditional health insurance plans (including dental visits, prescription drugs, eyeglasses, contact lenses and chiropractor visits).